 A Longere

 The House is a Longere.
-Longeres are found in rural areas.
+Longeres are found in rural areas and were generally inhabited by farmers or artisans.
 They are lengthwise houses, the name itself meaning “rectangular shape” in French.

 The longère is traditionally oriented with the back of the house facing the dominant wind direction.
 Ours faces south which is usual for a Longere.
-Many longères offer accommodation on only one story.
+Many longères offer accommodation on only one storey.
 Often the attic is converted into a first floor accommodation to increase the total living area available.
-The attic in our house has been converted at some point but the upstairs is no longer used.
+The attic in our house has been converted at some point however the upstairs is not currently used as it can only be accessed by ladder.
+But that is a project for the future!

 Come inside and explore further